Suyash-Lal/Medical_VR_Project/README.md

 ## Future Scope

-- Implementation of haptic feedback behavior using Arduino
 - Integration of guided tutorials to teach the CPR process step-by-step.
 - Implementation of a scoring system to evaluate user performance.
 - Expansion to include other life-saving procedures in the simulation.